dmd-program/dmd-100/projects/ritual/develop_prototype.md

 ## Steps to completion

 1. Create the prototype using the prototyping instructions
-2. Download a ZIP archive of your prototype from InvisionApp
+2. Download a ZIP archive of your prototype from InvisionApp and upload to the Studio
 3. Submit a Public Share Link to your submission in the Studio
 4. Write a design document according to the document requirements and upload to the Studio